Increase Security in Your AWS Environment

 Minimize attack surface by securing shared accounts and remote access, granting least privilege just-in-time, and auditing all activity across Windows, Linux, and UNIX.

-Grant applications secure access to vaulted credentials leveraging machine identities versus new service accounts.
-Eliminate the use of passwords in applications with short-lived tokens and federation.
+Grant apps secure access to vaulted credentials leveraging machine identities versus new service accounts.
+Eliminate the use of passwords in apps with short-lived tokens and federation.

 Want to Learn More About How to Increase Security